Richard F. Post: Early life and education

-Post was born in 1918 in Pomona, California, the son of Miriam (Colcord) and Freeman Post.
+Post was born in Pomona, California, the son of Miriam (Colcord) and Freeman Post.
+He is a descendant of colonist Robert Coe.
 He received a BA in physics from Pomona College in 1940 and a PhD in physics from Stanford University in 1951.
 After his PhD, he was inspired to pursue fusion energy research by a college professor.

 Career

 Post joined the staff at Lawrence Livermore National Laboratory (LLNL) as leader of the controlled thermonuclear research group until 1974.
 During this time, he developed many of the concepts behind magnetic mirrors and direct energy conversion.
 He worked with Marshall Rosenbluth to develop the stability of plasma inside mirror machines.
 From 1974 to 1987 he was deputy associate director of the magnetic fusion energy program at LLNL.
 This was a heavily funded effort by the United States Department of Energy to build a succession of magnetic mirror machines, including the Mirror Fusion Test Facility (MFTF) and the Tandem Mirror Facility.
 After 1987, Post was senior scientist in the magnetic fusion energy program.
 He has held advisory roles at NASA, the National Academy of Sciences and the United States Air Force.

-His notable work includes inductrack and magnetically levitated flywheels.
+Post's notable work includes inductrack and magnetically levitated flywheels.

 Personal life

-Post and his wife Marylee (a poet) are the parents of actress Markie Post and her two brothers, Steve and Rodney.
+Post and his wife Marylee (a poet) were the parents of actress Markie Post and her two brothers, Steve and Rodney.
 Although he retired in 1994, Post continued to work in his lab four days a week, up until the week of his death on April 7, 2015.